Course Policies

 - Responsibility for meeting academic requirements rests with the student.

-- Students are expected to notify their professors as soon as they know they will be missing class due to a University-sanctioned event.
+- Students are expected to notify and provide the required documentation to their professors as soon as they know they will be missing class due to a university-sanctioned event.

 - Students are expected to complete the work requirement for each class and turn in assignments due on days of the event prior to their due dates unless other arrangements are made with the professor.

-- If a scheduled event is postponed or canceled, the student is expected to go to class.
+- If a scheduled event is postponed or canceled, the student is expected to attend class.

 - Students are not excused from classes for practice on nonevent days.